 You don’t have to jump to two meals a day immediately.
-However, you may settle on a manageable routine of one/two or two/three meals per day .
-Many people who previously stalled out on OMAD find they feel a lot better and restart their weight loss when they settle on a routine of two meals per day rather than one.
+However, you may settle on a manageable daily routine of one/two or two/three meals.
+Many people who previously stalled out on OMAD feel a lot better and restart their weight loss when they settle on a routine of two meals per day rather than one.

 If you find that two meals per day are still not working for you, we suggest you decrease the size of those meals and try to dial back carbs and/or fat rather than skipping full days of eating unless you can ensure you can avoid eating energy-dense, hyper-palatable foods after not eating for 36 hours!

-Nutrient-dense meals ensure you get the nutrients you need when you eat to feel more satisfied and less likely to overeat.
+Nutrient-dense meals ensure you get the nutrients you need when you eat to feel more satisfied, reduce your cravings and are less likely to overeat.
 For some inspiration on what to eat, see:

 4.4 How Do I Stop Snacking at Night?

 One possible scenario with Data-Driven Fasting is that you will eat a big dinner, check your blood glucose in the morning, and find it is above your trigger.
-You then decide to delay eating until your blood glucose comes down in the afternoon or before dinner.
+You then delay eating until your blood glucose decreases in the afternoon or before dinner.

-However, you may find you are even hungrier later that evening and find yourself losing control and bingeing again.
-This is particularly a concern if you see your waking blood glucose is trending up because you’re eating more at night.
+However, you may be even hungrier later that evening and find yourself losing control and bingeing again.
+This is particularly a concern if your waking blood glucose is trending up because you’re eating more at night.

 4.5 Eat ‘Breakfast’ Like A King

-While you don’t have to have ‘breakfast’ first thing in the morning, it appears to be ideal to front-load your calories towards your first meal of the day, if possible, rather than eating your biggest meal right before you go to bed.
+While you don’t need ‘breakfast’ first thing in the morning, it appears ideal to front-load your calories towards your first meal rather than eating your biggest meal right before bed.
 This is known as early time-restricted feeding (eTRF).

-Not only are you more insulin sensitive earlier in the day, but you are also more likely to use the food you just ate to fuel your activity rather than storing it while you sleep.
-So, if your schedule allows it, try to eat most of your food when the sun is up and emphasise more of your energy at your first meal to synchronise your eating with your circadian rhythm.
+You are more insulin-sensitive earlier in the day and more likely to use the food you just ate to fuel your activity rather than storing it while you sleep.
+So, if your schedule allows it, try to eat most of your food when the sun is up and emphasise more energy at your first meal to synchronise your eating with your circadian rhythm.

-If you are finding you are overeating at night and your waking blood glucose is not coming down, it might be worth locking in a protein-focused Main Meal earlier in the day, even if your blood glucose is still above Your trigger.
+If you find you are overeating at night and your waking blood glucose is not coming down, it might be worth locking in a protein-focused Main Meal earlier in the day, even if your blood glucose is still above your trigger.